efritz/blog/content/articles/2023-12-29-home-office-setup.md

 showpagemeta = true
 +++

 I recently ended a four (plus) year stint at a geographically distributed, all-remote, async-first startup, and began a similar remote role at another slightly earlier stage SF-based startup.
 I took the two weeks between jobs to tidy up my home office to clean my mental slate.
-It's like clean your dorm between terms: _new semester, new me_.
+It's like cleaning your dorm between terms: _new semester, new me_.

 I snapped a few pictures to immortalize the absence of dust and clutter on my desk and was reminded of an old [Sourcegraph blog post](https://about.sourcegraph.com/blog/home-offices-of-sourcegraph#eric-fritz-software-engineer) from 2020 where the entire company (which was very small at the time) shared their home office setup.
 I felt it was time to post a personal update.